JesseEmond/blitz-2025-registration/README.md

 }
 ```
 ([decompiled JS](https://github.com/JesseEmond/blitz-2025-registration/blob/main/disassembled_js/490a918d96484178d4b23d814405ac87/challenge/threats/surveillance.decomp.js), [Rust re-implementation](https://github.com/JesseEmond/blitz-2025-registration/blob/a179249c7b6a6c618dab7975739a3f4ee013114f/bot/src/simulation.rs#L149-L166))

 ##### Hawk (aka sheriff)
 This one is even funkier!
-It does "line of sight" checks, has an idle state, remembers when the player was last seen, and has a concept of "best intersections".
+Guessing the specifics without reverse engineering sounds...
+Well, infeasible; It does "line of sight" checks, has an idle state, remembers when the player was last seen, and has a concept of "best intersections".
 It has it all!
 It's effectively a state machine that switches between states that I'll call: **chasing**, **positioning**, or **idling**.

 Let's break it down:
 - In any state, if the player is in the hawk's line of sight (same x or same y, no walls in between), go in **chasing** mode (remember that position as "last seen", set "idle rounds" to 0).